uclaacm/hackschool-f18/session-3-backend-api/README.md

 const app = express();
 ```

-Let's make an endpoint to return some random number in JSON.
+Let's make an endpoint to return some random numbers in JSON.

 ```JS
 app.get('/random', (req, res) => {